zenml-io/zenml/examples/step_operator_remote_training/README.md

 the step operator you would like to run on:

 #### Sagemaker
-Sagemaker offers specialised compute instances to run your training jobs and has a beautiful UI to track and manage your models and logs.
+Sagemaker offers specialized compute instances to run your training jobs and has a beautiful UI to track and manage your models and logs.
 You can now use ZenML to submit individual steps to be run on compute instances managed by Amazon Sagemaker.

 In order to run the example, you need to setup a few things to allow ZenML to interact with Sagemaker.